-An interview with Brett Hay, the recruitment specialist of Expense Reduction Analysts – Asia Pacific team.
-Having joined Expense Reduction Analysts in 2002, Brett brought a wealth of experience in senior general management roles with companies including Mobil Oil, Mitre 10, and BDS Recruit, a national recruitment firm.
-With superior consulting and strategic skills, Brett has a solid understanding of the operational needs and constraints of Enterprise, Corporate, and SME clients.
+After joining Expense Reduction Analysts in 2002, Brett brought a wealth of experience in senior general management roles with companies including Mobil Oil, Mitre 10, and BDS Recruit, a national recruitment firm.
+With superior consulting and strategic skills, Brett has a solid understanding of the operational needs and constraints of enterprise, corporate, and SME clients.

-What are the key employment risks for employers at the moment?
+What are the key risks for employers at the moment?

-Many employers regard their greatest risk to be the hidden cost of losing staff, and so are seeing the lowering of staff turnover as the key to reducing risk.
-This is due to a shift in perception – businesses are recognising that a thorough initial recruitment process, even with upfront costs, is a better strategy in the long term than the high price of replacing employees.
+Many employers regard their greatest risk to be the hidden cost of losing staff, and therefore view the reduction of staff turnover as the key to reducing risk.
+This is due to a shift in perception—businesses are recognising that a thorough initial recruitment process, even with upfront costs, is a better strategy in the long term than the high price of replacing employees.

 Quality of hire and staff retention concerns are particularly acute for mid-level manager roles, even more so in organisations with 500–1,000 employees.
 Repeated hiring incurs the cost of onboarding, training, and the opportunity cost of mentors supporting the new hire.